-• This type of withdrawal can respond to the wholesale price and follow schedules and so is termed "controllable withdrawal."

-2. Uncontrollable withdrawals (demand):

-- Most of the gas demand in the DWGM varies with temperature, seasons, day of week, weather conditions, and various other external factors. - Generally, the highest gas loads occur during the winter.
-Typical examples of these types of withdrawals include gas demands from households (heaters, hot water), small and large business/industry, and Gas Fired Power (GFP) generators (many of them are "peaking" plants as they can respond to change in NEM demand and prices, unlike coal-fired power plant). - Since these withdrawals do not easily respond to the wholesale price and are not capable of following schedules, they are termed "uncontrollable withdrawals."

-3. Injections (supply):

-- Market participants need to have contracts with producers, storage providers, or interconnecting transmission systems to be able to inject. - Similar to controllable withdrawals, market participants can make offers to inject gas to the market with a defined gas quantity and price. - Injections are termed "controllable," because they can respond to the wholesale price and follow schedules.
+- 1. Controllable withdrawals (demand): - Market participants can make offers to withdraw gas from the market with a defined gas quantity and price. - This type of withdrawal can respond to the wholesale price and follow schedules and so is termed 'controllable withdrawal'. - 2.
+Uncontrollable withdrawals (demand): - Most of the gas demand in the DWGM varies with temperature, seasons, day of week, weather conditions, and various other external factors. - Generally, the highest gas loads occur during the winter.
+Typical examples of these types of withdrawals include gas demands from households (heaters, hot water), small and large business/industry, and Gas Fired Power (GFP) generators (many of them are 'peaking' plants as they can respond to change in NEM demand and prices, unlike coal-fired power plant). - Since these withdrawals do not easily respond to the wholesale price and are not capable of following schedules, they are termed 'uncontrollable withdrawals'. - 3.
+Injections (supply): - Market participants need to have contracts with producers, storage providers, or interconnecting transmission systems to be able to inject. - Similar to controllable withdrawals, market participants can make offers to inject gas to the market with a defined gas quantity and price. - Injections are termed 'controllable', because they can respond to the wholesale price and follow schedules.

-Figure F.3 below shows total withdrawals from the DWGM over the period 2011 - 2013, showing that in Victoria the vast majority of demand comes from uncontrollable sources such as households (heaters, hot water etc) as well as small and large business/industry.
+The figure below shows total withdrawals from the DWGM over the period 2011 - 2013, showing that in Victoria the vast majority of demand comes from uncontrollable sources such as households (heaters, hot water etc) as well as small and large business/ industry.

-Figure F.3 Uncontrollable demand makes up the majority of DWGM demand, daily data 2011 - 2013
+Figure F.2 Uncontrollable demand makes up the majority of DWGM demand, daily data 2011 - 2013

 Source: AEMO, Technical Guide to the Victorian Declared Wholesale Gas Market, July 2013, p.
+15.

-15. Market participants who intend to inject gas or withdraw gas as controllable withdrawals must submit bids to do so.
+Market participants who intend to inject gas or withdraw gas as controllable withdrawals must submit bids to do so.